 Everything you ever wanted to know about the flexitarian diet

-The top 13 takeaways from this plant-based eating plan.
+Get the top takeaways for this plant-based eating plan.

-Updated on August 3, 2023
+Updated on August 5, 2025

-The Flexitarian Diet, founded by dietitian Dawn Jackson Blatner, RDN, is exactly what it sounds like: flexible and vegetarian.
+The Flexitarian Diet, founded by dietitian Dawn Jackson Blatner, RDN, is exactly what it sounds like: flexible and mostly vegetarian.
 Rather than avoiding complete food groups altogether, Blatner recommends eating more meals filled with whole grains, legumes, fruits, veggies, and nuts.
 The term “flexitarian” has been around since the 1990s and was named The Most Useful Word of 2003 by the American Dialect Society.

 Whether you’re already flexing, interested in cutting back your animal protein consumption, or you want to know more about the concept, we’ve got you covered.
-Read on to learn about the pros and cons of this diet, discover recipe ideas and more.
+Read on to learn about the pros and cons of this diet, discover recipe ideas, and more.

 It's a high-ranking diet